Car and Housepower

 labor, and this list is by no means all-inclusive.
 Most importantly,

-There is a lot more power in the sun thatn we could ever use.
-What are we, stupid?this impacts the current "big energy" monopolists and their political
+impacts the current "big energy" monopolists and their political

 allies so negatively that a rabid campaign against it's implementation